gustonecrush/ui-waste-management-data/README.md

 # DOCUMENTATION

+## ABOUT
+This repo is about code interview that i did to join in Waste4Change, which this code built the app to do CRUD about waste and it's material.
+This app consume API from `api-waste` repo that you can see on <a href="https://github.com/gustonecrush/api-waste">my repository</a>.

 ## START PROJECT

+If you want to run in your local do the steps below :

 - Download this project and save to your local and also download `api-waste` repository to get the api for this simple app
 - Run `npm install` to install all packages needed